ninpwn/DD-Oriented-Programming/readme.md

 # Prologue
-I don't have a good prologue so I'll just say that I got tired of Linux process injection PoCs relying on either ``ptrace()`` or ``LD_PRELOAD`` and wanted to create a ***somewhat*** generic way to inject arbitrary code via a malicious shared object library into processes that relies on the fact that ``procfs`` memory related entries with r/w permissions allow me to quite literally pwn and own the process.
-This PoC was done on an Ubuntu 22.04 x64 system.
+It all started when I got fed up with the typical Linux process injection PoCs that relied on either ``ptrace()`` or ``LD_PRELOAD``.
+I wanted something different, something a bit more intriguing—a more generic way to inject arbitrary code by using a malicious shared object library.
+I realized that the ``procfs`` memory-related entries with r/w permissions left an open door to quite literally pwn and own the process, so I set out to prove it.
+This PoC was born on an Ubuntu 22.04 x64 system, and it’s here to show just how much you can do when you get creative with ``procfs``.
 ## Motivation
 - It's cool and I love pwn.
 - Could allow bypassing some process specific anti-debugging concepts.